Liozon/projet-appmob/README.md

 #### Hardware

-- a PC or Mac computer
+- a PC or Mac
 - a mobile device (it looks like our app runs better on Android for the moment.
 Sorry, fruits lovers)

 #### Software